tamcy/DataExporterBundle/README.md

 Similar to field types, additional options can be supplied to value resolvers.
 This can be done through the `resolver_options` array in an field type.

-For example, the `DefaultValueResolver` supports a `filter` option which accepts an array of either:
+For example, `DefaultValueResolver` supports a `filter` option which accepts an array of either:
  * a string which is a simple PHP function; or
  * an instance implementing `Sparkson\DataExporterBundle\Exporter\ValueResolver\Filter\FilterInterface`.
 One example is the `CustomFilter` class in this library.